Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 Your academic school or institute will need to sign the form to say that your interruption and proposed return date have been approved.
 Your school will submit the completed form to the Student Enquiry Centre for you.

 There are strict deadlines for interrupting which apply to standard programmes, but arrangements for certain programmes are different - please check with your academic school.
-In the 2019/20 academic year the standard interruption deadlines are:
+The deadline for submission of the interruption form for most programmes is the day before the start of the assessment periods.
+In the 2020/21 academic year the standard interruption deadlines were:

-- Friday 1 May 2020 if you do not wish to sit the Semster B exams
+- Wednesday 5 May 2021 if you do not wish to sit the Semester B exams

-Alternatively you can sit the Semester A exams and then interrupt before the start of Semester B, in which case the deadline would be Friday 17 January 2020.
+Alternatively you could sit the Semester A exams in January and then interrupt before the start of Semester B, in which case you should interrupt by Friday 22 January 2021.

 On the interruption of study form you need to write your planned date of return, which you will need to agree with your academic school.
 When you are allowed to resume depends partly on what point in the year you interrupt.
 For example, if you sit the Semester A exams in January and then interrupt, you will have completed the assessments for Semester A and can only resume at the start of semester B the following year.
 Whereas if you interrupt before the Semester A exams, you can resume your studies in September if you wish to and re-take Semester A.